nortikin/sverchok/README.md

    Drop the `sverchok-master` folder into `/scripts/addons`.
    User Preferences > Addons > Community > (search Sverchok) > activate flag beside Sverchok

--  _Linux download and installation_
+-  _Linux download and updating/installation_

    Open terminal and run there one line: